-Configuring the sensors on the end cap is easiest when the sensor cage is removed.
-Use 1/8" hex tool to remove the screws when attaching or detaching the sensor cage.
+- 2. Configuring the sensors on the end cap is easiest when the sensor cage is removed (See notes on each instrument's sensor cage). - 3.
 Rotate the orange locking sleeve of the sensor you wish to remove counter-clockwise until you can gently pull the X2Change[TM] sensor from the sensor port.

-8.1.2 Installing Sensors
+8.2.2 Installing Sensors

 - 1. Before installing X2Change[TM] sensors, ensure that the instrument socket is clean and dry. - 2.
 Check the X2Change[TM] sensor's o-rings for cleanliness and replace if damaged.
 Apply o-ring grease to the new o-ring before replacing it. - 3.
 Align the sensor with the sensor port so that the lock and key of the lemo connectors are aligned. - 4.
 Place the sensor into the port. - 5.
-Push the sensor until it drops down into the port enough to allow the orange locking sleeve threads to engage the port threads.

-6. Screw down the orange locking sleeve until it stops.
+Push the sensor until it drops down into the port enough to allow the orange locking sleeve threads to engage the port threads. - 6.
+Screw down the orange locking sleeve until it stops.
 The bottom of the sleeve should be within 1 mm of the instrument end cap.